genomicsclass/book/pages/monte_carlo.md

 ## Monte Carlo Simulation

 Computers can be used to generate pseudo-random numbers.
 For practical purposes these pseudo-random numbers can be used to imitate random variables from the real world.
 This permits us to examine properties of random variables using a computer instead of theoretical or analytical derivations.
-One very useful aspect of this concept is that we can create *simulated* data to test out ideas or competing methods without actually having to perform laboratory experiments.
+One very useful aspect of this concept is that we can create *simulated* data to test out ideas or competing methods, without actually having to perform laboratory experiments.

 Simulations can also be used to check theoretical or analytical results.
 Also, many of the theoretical results we use in statistics are based on asymptotics: they hold when the sample size goes to infinity.
 In practice, we never have an infinite number of samples so we may want to know how well the theory works with our actual sample size.
 Sometimes we can answer this question analytically, but not always.
 Simulations are extremely useful in these cases.